oxcamne/oxcam/docs/development_install.md

 pip install --upgrade -r requirements.txt
 ```

-### Configure setting_private.py

-In the py4web/apps/oxcam folder there will be a settings_private.py file to configure the particular alumni group.

-If you will be starting a new group an initial settings_private.py file will be created when you first start Py4web after installing the oxcam app.
-If you are maintaining the app for an existing group you might start using a database backup file from your running instance.
-This would also be loaded when you first start Py4web.

 ### Start Py4web and oxcam

 Go to the debugger section of Vscode and launch using the py4web configuration of the edited launch.json file.
 You should see something like the following in Vscode's terminal window: